Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/FAQ/FAQ.md

 </details>

 <details>
-  <summary><strong>Q:</strong> I am using an HDRP Unity project with Perception and my images have significant blurring around most objects.
-How can I remove this blur?
+  <summary><strong>Q: I am using an HDRP Unity project with Perception and my images have significant blurring around most objects.
+How can I remove this blur?</strong>
 </summary>

 ---